 4) Recycled pots and trays from past purchases: Buying flowers or other items I have kept the containers and now can use as starters.
 Love the smaller ones!

 5) Egg cartons: The paper egg cartons are great for starting your seedlings.
 You just have to cut them apart and then plant right into the ground carton and all.
 Easy Peasy!

 6) Hallowed out oranges, lemons, limes, or avocadoes: Gonna try this one!
 I haven’t done this before but will this year!

 7) Old yogurt containers or any small containers: Sure have plenty of these around or containers with no matching lids.
 What the heck?
 Where do those go?

-8) Go to your local nursery for their left over pots or planters: This is my favorite as our local person knows us well as we give them our manure.
+8) Go to your local nursery for their leftover pots or planters: This is my favorite as our local person knows as well as we give them our manure.
 They always have tons of plastic seed starters they want to get rid of.

 I’m READY to start the planting process.
-Oh the sun is shinning bright today!
+Oh, the sun is shining bright today!